LeslieDancey/fme-server-FULL/fme_server_security.md

 Scroll to the top of the list of security settings.
 Put a checkmark to allow the guest role to use the FME Server Web User Interface. **Also put a checkmark to allow the guest role to use ‘Web Connection, REST Service’.**

 **Click the Apply Changes button to apply the new security policies!**

+**5) Create New User**

+Now let’s create a new user account.
+Click on the Users tab and then on the New button:

+When prompted, create a new user with the following parameters:

+User Name: WebGuest
+Full Name: Web Interface Account
+Roles: fmeguest
+Password: WebGuest1

+**6) Log In as New User**

+Now log out of the web user interface and log in again using the WebGuest account.
+You should be able to log in, because the setting was changed to allow guest users access to the web user interface.

+Notice that the menu options will be severely restricted for this user!
+Only the Home, Workspaces and Help items will be available, because repositories are the only feature this role is allowed to manage.